>

 Understanding the distinction between recipe costing and food costing allows operators to pinpoint expenses more accurately and make informed decisions that contribute to the business’s overall health.

-Recipe costing focuses on calculating the cost associated with the ingredients in each individual dish, making it easier to determine proper pricing.
+Recipe costing focuses on calculating the cost associated with the ingredients in each dish, making it easier to determine proper pricing.
 Food costing provides a broader view of how food expenses impact the restaurant’s total revenue.

 What Is Recipe Costing?

 Recipe costing is the process of calculating the total cost of all ingredients used to prepare a specific dish.
-This measurement includes every component, from primary ingredients like meats and vegetables to minor additions like herbs and spices.
+This measurement includes every component, from primary ingredients, like meats and vegetables, to minor additions, like herbs and spices.

 What Is Food Costing?